sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 As we touched briefly in [Low-hanging fruit](#low_hanging_fruit), the storage element is a major contributor to resource comsumption.
 In other words, a performance drag.
-Increasing blockchain speed by offloading block storage to an external component or service is a subject studied in length, especially by the [Ethereum community][43].
-- Though mostly referenced in the context of a zk-rollup, a data availability layer can accelerate any chain connected to it.
-This is true for chain v1 and v2. chain v1 is already a general purpose chain, appealing to high-throughput apps, like gaming.
+Increasing blockchain speed by offloading block storage to an external component or service is a subject studied at length, especially by the [Ethereum community][43].
+Though mostly referenced in the context of a ZK rollup (to be discussed later on), a data availability layer can accelerate any chain connected to it.
+Our XYZ chain is already a general computation chain, appealing to high-throughput and possibly high data volume apps, like gaming.

-- dApp storage needs are **not one-size-fits all; they fall along a ladder of increasing security**[[4]].
-In the ideal end state
+It is worth pausing to think that dApp storage needs are **not one-size-fits-all**.
+They fall along a "ladder" of increasing complexity and security<sup>[13](#footnote_13)</sup>.
+In the ideal end state, in our XYZ chain
-    - different dApps would have access to different storage options, depending on their needs, and
+* different dApps will have access to different storage options, depending on their needs, and
-    - access to the data availability layer is abstracted behind an SDK/API.
+* access to the data availability layer is abstracted behind an SDK.

-- For these reasons it makes sense to **investigate storage availability as a separate building block**, not exclusively tied to the chain v2 chain’s roadmap.
+For these reasons it makes sense to investigate storage availability as a **separate building block**, rather than making it a "blocking" requirement in the chain’s roadmap.
+Let's dig in a little deeper.
-- From a code PoV a Cosmos-compatible reference implementation already exists ([Celestia](https://celestia.org/)) and is following a modular architecture approach.
-Celestia is built as a L0 and will eventually have its own token (against [Prio 5]).
+From a code PoV there is an actively maintained Cosmos-compatible reference implementation of a base storage layer:
+[Celestia][46].
+Celestia is built from the ground up as a L0 and will eventually have its own token; using it outright would be against [Priority 7](#req_7).
+On the other hand, Celestia's code itself is built in a modular way, courtesy of Cosmos SDK and Go.
-  The chain team can **use a Celestia fork as a PoC starting point** and investigate
+This means that the XYZ chain team can **use a Celestia fork as a PoC starting point** and investigate
-    - the extent of out-of-the-box reusability vs custom development (i.e. SDK module re-use).
+* the extent of out-of-the-box reusability vs custom development with regards to Cosmos SDK modules,
-    - the best **tokenomics model** for the staked DAC option (new DAC token vs re-use of XYZ vs PoA)
-- Risks
+* the impact of the data availability layer on the chain's performance,
+* the feasibility and best way to introduce various data availability models (Validium, DAC,...) via a common interface, and
+* (in the case of the DAC option) the best **tokenomics model**, if applicable.
+I.e. should DAC be secured via simple [proof-of-authority][47], re-use the existing XYZ token or introduce a separate DAC.

+The XYZ team would not be considering this option from a blank sheet of paper; there is plenty of research and a working Cosmos implementation to begin with.
+However, there are a couple of risks to consider in this option, too.
+* The existing Celestia codebase is hard-to-impossible to incorporate.
+This would mean starting the development from scratch, which is against Priorities [3](#req_3) and [4](#req_4).
-    - The implementation approach of a DAC does not align with the interests of chain’ partner validators (e.g. incentives, infrastructure choices,…).
-      This can be mitigated by involving partners in the early stages of the high-level design and tokenomics.
+* The chosen implementation approach of a DAC does not align with the interests of XYZ’s partner validators (e.g. incentives, infrastructure choices,…).
+In other words, they would not want to support it.
+This can be mitigated by involving the community from the early stages of the high-level DAC design and any tokenomics decision.
-    - The interface and functional choices of the data availability module/SDK is not fit-for-purpose for the needs of the community.
-This can be mitigated by
+* The interface and functional choices of the data availability module/SDK is not fit-for-purpose for the needs of the community.
+Like with any product, there will be a fair amount of assumptions baked in (e.g. will there be a lot of gaming apps?
+If yes, what will their on-chain usage profile be?)
+The long lead time of infrastructure products may not agree with the fast-shifting pace of the blockchain space.
+This uncertainty can be mitigated by
-        - circulating the design ahead of time for comments, and
+   * circulating the design ahead of time for comments from the community, and
-        - the chain team creates some realistic dApps to verify the usability of the data layer.
+   * the XYZ chain team creating some realistic dApps (themselves or via a commissioned 3rd party) to verify the usability of the data layer.

 ## Option 3 - Rollups